kiermasp/home_assistant_kincony/README.md

 ## Installation

 1. Install this custom component using HACS:

    - Add this repository to HACS
-   - Search for "Kincony KC868" in the HACS store
+   - Search for "KinCony KC868" in the HACS store
    - Click Install

 2. Restart Home Assistant